Strata Global

 Inspection of geogrid:

-Perform regular checks on the geogrid to identify rips, folds, or the outright wrong alignment.
+Perform regular checks on the geogrid to identify rips, folds, or wrong alignment.

 Test for soil compaction: